stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Providence was soon learned of.
 Simon Orne lived in Salem until 1720, when his failure to grow visibly old began to excite attention.
 He thereafter disappeared, though thirty years later his precise counterpart and self-styled son turned up to claim his property.
-The claim was allowed on the strength of documents in Simon Orne&rsquo;s known hand, and Jedediah Orne continued to dwell in Salem till 1771, when certain letters from Providence citizens to the Rev. Thomas Barnard and others brought about his quiet removal to parts unknown.
+The claim was allowed on the strength of documents in Simon Orne's known hand, and Jedediah Orne continued to dwell in Salem till 1771, when certain letters from Providence citizens to the Rev. Thomas Barnard and others brought about his quiet removal to parts unknown.